 Fish says the data is timely because of new religious exemption laws that allow healthcare organizations to opt-out of providing healthcare services if they object on religious or moral grounds.

 She says that this data can show LGBTQ individuals already have inequitable access to healthcare.

-“Data are really what you need to make change and bring things into the public discourse,” Fish said.
+“Data are really what you need to make a change and bring things into the public discourse,” Fish said.